 Although two major quality grading systems for pearls exist – the AAA-A scale and the A-D scale, – there is not a widely recognized standard or regulatory requirement.
 You can get in touch with the SSEF (Swiss Gemological Institute) or the GIA (Gemological Institute of America) If you still want to get a grading test report from a well-known institute.

-Also, when using parts of wild plants or animals in your jewelry products, you must make sure beforehand that they are not from endangered species listed on the Regulation (EU) 2019/2117.
+Also, when using parts of wild plants or animals in your jewellery products, you must make sure beforehand that they are not from endangered species listed in Regulation (EU) 2019/2117.

 Such a list includes several kinds of mother of pearl, corals, shells and other species, including all species protected by the CITES (Convention on International Trade in Endangered Species).

 If the product is included in the above-mentioned regulation, an import authorization must be presented.
 However, keep in mind that most imported pearls are cultured pearls.
 In this case, the pearls are likely not subjected to CITES.

 Leather Jewellery – Textile Labelling and Fibre Composition Regulation

 According to Article 12 of the Textile Labelling and Fibre Composition Regulation, importers and manufacturers should indicate the presence of non-textile parts of animal origin, such as leather, by using the phrase “Contains non-textile parts of animal origin” in the product or packaging label.